PeresViz/line-server-problem/readme.md

 - Add unit tests.
 I know I could use TDD approach here but I'm not yet still 100% confortable with it so I didn't want to take much time on it for this specific situation.
 - Add api tests.
 Add a test that explicitly makes a request to the `/lines/<line index>` endpoint to see if it behaves as expected
 - Take a better look at the project structure.
 I aimed to use a DDD approach but it has not quite the "ideal" design for it.
-I would for example assess if an entity folder could be created inside the domain layer to hold the line entity structure.
+I would for example assess if an entity folder could be created inside the domain layer to hold the line entity structure or if an interface for the repository would need to be created
 - I would try to improve my approach for reading the lines of the file.
 I decided to go not for the memory-heavy approach because of the larger files but having a loop can affect the performance.